matt-cart/website/website/content/how-i-built-this-website-(part-1).md

 ### Setting up Flask

 [Flask](http://flask.pocoo.org/) is a microframework for Python.
 Flask is lightweight and highly configurable.
-One does not need to sift through boilerplate code in order to get a project up and running.
-To illustrate how quick Flask is, create a new directory and install Flask using pip:
+One does not need to sift through heaps of boilerplate code in order to get a project up and running.
+To illustrate how quick Flask is, create a new directory, install Flask using pip and create a file called `run.py`:

 ```posh
 matt@matt$ mkdir new_project